 Question: Can an excluded driver make a PIP claim?

-Answer: The excluded driver can make a claim as a passenger but not as the driver.
+Answer: The excluded driver can claim as a passenger but not a driver.

 Question: How long does it take to get my PIP check?

 Answer: A PIP check should arrive quickly in Maryland.
 Adjusters usually receive their checks in just a few days.
 How long does Maryland law require?
 Thirty days.
 After that, you can get interest on a late PIP check.

 Question: Can I get lost wages if I was not working at the time of the crash but was looking for employment?